 5.4 Personal Data Rights and Obligations.

 (c) Security Obligations.
 Producer shall implement and maintain reasonable and appropriate technical, administrative and physical safeguards to protect Ethos Personal Data in Producer’s care, custody or control (“Security Measures”).
 Such Security Measures shall (i) be as protective as the measures Producer applies to its own similar information; and (ii) comply with applicable laws (including, without limitation, the GLBA).
-To the extent Producer discloses or otherwise makes available Ethos Personal Data to its subcontractors, Producer shall enter into a written contract with each such subcontractor containing privacy, confidentiality and data security obligations at least equivalent in substance to those in this Agreement.
-Any Ethos Personal Data in a Producer subcontractor’s or Representative’s care, custody or control is deemed to place such information in Producer’s care, custody or control.
-Producer shall not, whether directly or indirectly (e.g., through its Representatives or its subcontractors), store, collect, generate, access, use or otherwise process Ethos Personal Data from or in locations outside the United States without Ethos’s prior written consent.
+To the extent Producer discloses or otherwise makes available Ethos Personal Data to its Representatives in accordance with Section 5.4(b) above, Producer shall enter into a written contract with each such Representative containing privacy, confidentiality and data security obligations at least equivalent in substance to those in this Agreement.
+Any Ethos Personal Data in a Producer Subproducer’s or Representative’s care, custody or control is deemed to place such information in Producer’s care, custody or control.
+Producer shall not, whether directly or indirectly (e.g., through its Representatives or its Subproducers), store, collect, generate, access, use or otherwise process Ethos Personal Data from or in locations outside the United States without Ethos’s prior written consent.

-Additionally, without limiting any other rights or remedies that may be available to Ethos, in the event of a Security Incident involving Ethos Personal Data in Producer’s care, custody or control, Producer shall provide (i) notice, in a manner and format reasonably determined by Ethos, to individuals whose Personal Data was affected by the Security Incident as well as to any other third parties (such as regulators) that Ethos reasonably determines should be notified of the Security Incident; and (ii) any other relief service(s) as required by applicable law to the affected individuals.
+Additionally, without limiting any other rights or remedies that may be available to Ethos, in the event of a Security Incident involving Ethos Personal Data in Producer’s care, custody or control, Producer shall be responsible for (i) providing notice, in a manner and format reasonably determined by Ethos, to individuals whose Personal Data was affected by the Security Incident as well as to any other third parties (such as regulators) that Ethos reasonably determines should be notified of the Security Incident; (ii) providing any other relief service(s) as required by applicable law to the affected individuals, (iii) reimbursing Ethos for any Costs (as defined below) associated with the Security Incident.

 Indemnities and Insurance.